 💠 Many utility companies, including electric, gas, phone, water and trash services offer discounts to customers who are disabled, elderly or low income.
 Contact your utility company and ask.

 💠 Your local social services agency offers utilities assistance through Liheap.
-Most people already know this.
-What you may not know: There are often three different utility programs: Winter, Summer, and Emergency.
+Many programs offer three different utility programs: Winter, Summer, and Emergency.
 If you need all three, apply three times every year.

-💠 Here’s something else you probably don’t know about Liheap: If you are living with a caregiver, they will not count the caregiver’s salary.
+💠 If you are living with a caregiver, they will not count the caregiver’s salary.
 This is an obscure little rule that your Liheap caseworker probably won’t know.
 You’ll need to research it and point it out.
 If you got turned down in the past, try again using this rule.
 It works!

 💠 Most communities have other programs that help low-income people with utilities.
 Dial 2-1-1 on your phone and ask what is available.

-💠 If your disabling condition is very severe and a friend, loved one or family member is providing personal care for you, you may be able to get pay for the person who is caring for you.
+💠 If your disabling condition is very severe and a friend, loved one or family member is providing personal care for you, you may be able to qualify for funding for the person who is already caring for you.

 💠 If you are homebound, check out How To Be Homebound for other ideas for at-home services.